- 8 hours (Approx.)

 Duration: 30 minutes

-Stop At: Catedral Basilica de Puebla, Puebla, Central Mexico and Gulf Coast
+Stop At: Catedral Basilica de Puebla, Avenida 16 de Septiembre 16 Centro Histórico, Puebla 72000 Mexico

 The Cathedral Basilica of Puebla, as it is known to the Cathedral of Our Lady of the Immaculate Conception according to its Marian advocation, is the episcopal seat of the Archdiocese of Puebla.
 It is one of the most important buildings of the historic center declared a World Heritage Site.
 It has the prerogative of being the first sumptuous temple that under good designs was made in America, consecrated in 1649 it went ahead to the Metropolitan of Mexico that was dedicated in 1653.